Fawley Power Station: Impact on wildlife

-When the plant was operating the screens on the plants cooling water lines were found to kill as many as 50,000 fish a week.
-By the 80s intermittent plant operation meant that the annual kill total was around 200,000.
-While this may have resulted in reduced numbers of some species such as bass others like sand smelt seemed unaffected.
+When the plant was operating, the screens on the plant's cooling water lines were found to kill as many as 50,000 fish a week.
+By the 1980s, intermittent plant operation meant that the annual kill total was around 200,000.
+While this may have resulted in reduced numbers of some species such as bass, others such as sand smelt seemed unaffected.

 Use in media

-The unique round structure housing the control room for the station was used to represent the "World Control Center" building depicted in the 1975 movie Rollerball.
+The unique round structure housing the control room for the station was used to represent the "World Control Center" building depicted in the 1975 film Rollerball.

-Some scenes for the 2015 movie Mission: Impossible – Rogue Nation were filmed on location at Fawley power station.
+Some scenes for the 2015 film Mission: Impossible – Rogue Nation were filmed on location at Fawley power station.

 The second series of British medical comedy Green Wing featured a scene that was shot in the control room.

-In the Red Dwarf (series XI) the episode "Give and Take" had a scene that was filmed inside the control room.
+The Red Dwarf series 11 episode "Give and Take" had a scene that was filmed inside the control room.

 The 2017 Channel 4 programme Spies filmed at the station and inside the control room.

 The final episode Harvest of series 4 of Endeavour used the power station and control room.

 The exterior of the power station was used as a filming location for the Star Wars film Solo: A Star Wars Story.

 The location was used as the extraction point for the 2018 series of Celebrity Hunted.
 The successful fugitives escaped by speedboat, exiting into Southampton Water.

 Demolition and regeneration

-In 2017 it was announced that the power station site would be turned into over 1,500 homes.
+In 2017 it was announced that the power station site would be turned into a "new town" consisting of 1,500 residential units, commercial and civic space, and a new school.
 The project went on display to the public on 27 September 2017.
+The development has been referred to as Fawley Waterside, and was designed by Léon Krier, Ben Pentreath, and Kim Wilkie.
+New Forest District Council approved the scheme in July 2020.
+However, estate owner Aldred Drummond stepped down as CEO of the Fawley Waterside company in 2023, and the project was shelved in 2024.

 In June 2019, it was announced that the station would be demolished in several stages.
 The first stage took place on 3 October 2019, with a controlled explosion of the turbine hall.
 The southern section of the boiler house was demolished on 19 November 2020.
 Demolition continued on 29 July 2021 with a further controlled explosion of the stations auxiliary buildings.
 The chimney and remaining southern end of the turbine hall were demolished simultaneously at 7am on 31 October 2021.
-In February 2023, demolish work began on the control building.
+In February 2023, demolition work began on the control building.